serokell/srkwarrior/README.md

   annotations for the rest of the day.
 Fixing this would mean reimplementing Timewarrior's interval parser, so unlikely to happen.
 People who send reports only once a day are not affected :-)

-## Distribution

-This package is supposed to be private, so that we don't leak the way Serokell handles time tracking, reports and such to the world.
-This package is unlikely to be of much use to anyone outside of the company anyway.